Casey Mitchell (Home and Away): Storylines

 Casey is first seen alongside classmates Joey and Liam.
 Joey is attracted to Casey but she prefers Liam.
 Casey is quick to let Liam know she likes him but his girlfriend Stephanie returns to Summer Bay.
 However, the four of them soon become good friends.
 Casey's home life is turbulent as her father Stuart has walked out on her and her mother Margaret and she becomes increasingly unstable.
 Margaret is convinced Casey is dead and a demon has assumed her form.
 Stephanie persuades Travis Nash (Nic Testoni) and Kelly Watson (Katrina Hobbs) to let Casey move in with them.
 Casey tries to help her mother but Margaret and her friend George Neville (Craig Ashley) try to exorcise Casey by trying to get her to drink a strange liquid.
 Joey rescues her and she is grateful and kisses him.
 Stuart returns and Casey tries one final attempt to reconcile the family but Margaret suffers a complete breakdown in the diner and is committed as a result.

 Casey forms a bond with her music teacher Rebecca Fisher (Belinda Emmett), despite the fact Rebecca previously had an affair with Stuart and partly contributed to Margaret's breakdown, and discovers realises Rebecca has feelings for Travis.
 Rebecca and Marilyn Fisher (Emily Symons) convince Donald to let Casey move in with them on a permanent basis.
-Donald's decision is influenced by Casey's skill on the piano but regrets his decision when she intentionally plays badly when she enter in the school concert.
-After seemingly placing a curse on Donald with Joey's help, He collapses much to their shock.
+Donald's decision is influenced by Casey's skill on the piano but regrets his decision when she intentionally plays badly when she enters in the school concert.
+After seemingly placing a curse on Donald with Joey's help, he collapses, much to their shock.
 Casey later collapses too and it is soon revealed that Donald's ex-wife Barbara Stewart (Rona McLeod) is responsible for a murder attempt.